Skip to main content

 You may replace your original registration key at any time.
 After replacing your license key once, you may replace your key using the online automated method after a further period of 12 months.

-Should you need to replace it again within that 12 month period, use the contact form at https://unraid.net/contact.
+Should you need to replace it again within that 12 month period, Contact us.
 For expedited service, please include in your message the old and new USB GUIDs, as well as the license and email address used at the moment of purchase.

 important